jHelsing/Heartbeat/report_template.md

----
-title: 'Agile Development Processes Project Report\newline Team X'
+% Agile Development Processes Project Report
-author:
-- Magnus Ågren
+Team X
-- Terese Besker
+% Magnus Ågren; Terese Besker
----

 This is a basic template for the project report.
 Fill it out over the course of the project.